Media Strategy - Definition, Importance, Factors & Example

-Media strategy can be defined as the usage of an appropriate media mix in order to achieve desired and optimum outcomes from the advertising campaign.
+Media strategy is the usage of the appropriate media mix in order to achieve desired and optimum outcomes from the advertising campaign.
 It plays a key role in advertising campaigns.
-The objective of Media Strategy is not just about procuring customers for their product or services but also focusses on placing a right message towards the right people at the right time.
+Media Strategy is not just about informing customers about products or services but also placing right message towards the right people at the right time.

 The timing of advertisement is very critical especially with respect to the seasonal products.
 There is no point in airing advertisement for room heaters in summer season.
 It should be aired right at the end of monsoon and beginning of winter season.